Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Due to the sheer number of animals, record keeping would be one of the Team's most challenging tasks.
 All dogs must be tracked and monitored through the process of completing the rescue.
 The Team set up an "assembly line" of sorts, assigning each dog a number, and creating an intake form for each, listing name, age, where the dog originally came from, obvious health problems, and any other notes either observed or provided by the Adamses.
 The volunteer photographer then snapped a picture of each dog before passing him/her and his/her intake form along to the vet team for examination and shots.

-Each dog was examined by team vet Dr. Lord, given rabies and vaccines, and tested for heartworm.
+Thunder, a 3 year old neutered male border collie mix.
 Only a few of the animals had been to a vet in the past two years, and only a few had current rabies vaccines.
-Dr. Lord and his assistant, Jessica, examined each dog briefly, checked heart, lungs, and teeth, drew blood for heartworm tests, and administered a rabies vaccine and a distemper series to each dog who was old enough, then microchipped each.
+THe SCHS vet and his assistant examined each dog briefly, checked heart, lungs, and teeth, drew blood for heartworm tests, and administered a rabies vaccine and a distemper series to each dog who was old enough, then microchipped each.
 All data -- vaccine types and dates, specific health comments, further treatment needed, and microchip numbers-- were entered on the forms.

 In general, the dogs were in good condition and were of average body weight and condition.
 However, only 17 had been spayed or neutered, most were in need of grooming and bathing, and several had dental issues.
 Miraculously, only ONE tested positive for heartworm.